What is Awake (Avelar) Tummy Tuck?

 We do most of our Awake Tummy Tuck procedures in the morning.
 When you arrive you can expect the following:

-- We will take your before procedure pictures.
+- We will take you before the procedure pictures.

 - Using a small needle, the locations for the incisions for liposuction will be numbed.
 The ¼ inch incisions will be made using a scalpel.
 These incisions will later be used for your drains after the abdominoplasty.